bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 conservative then curves over prime fields.
 While the best attack for Diffie-Hellman on this curve remains generic, this may change.

+[[COMMENT: I do not agree with the statement above ("there is considerable concern ...").
+This seems subjective, given that there is no evidence of a practical attack other than generic.
+The term "conservative" is also subjective and not backed by actual cryptanalysis research]]

-It is absolutely essential that points input to scalar multiplication algorithms are checked for being on the curve first.
+Implementations in the context of Diffie-Hellman (and similar applications) MUST check that points input to scalar multiplication algorithms are on the curve.
 Removing such checks may result in revealing the entire scalar to an attacker.
-Implementations MUST check that the points are on the curve.
-The curve is not twist-secure: single coordinate ladders MUST NOT operate on the twist but MUST validate points before operating on them.
+The curve is not twist-secure: single coordinate ladders MUST validate points before operating on them.

-The arithmetic operations and table loads must be done in constant time to prevent timing attacks.
-Side-channel analysis is a constantly moving field, and implementors must be extremely careful.
+The arithmetic operations and table loads must be done in constant time to prevent timing and cache attacks.
+Side-channel analysis is a constantly moving field, and implementers must be extremely careful.

 --- back